Unicornelia/makersBnB/README.md

 I can sign up

 As a User(H, G)
+so that my account is protected
+My password is stored safely

+As a User(H, G)
 so that I can avoid others using my account
 I can log in and log out